-In this step-by-step sewing tutorial I am showing how to make a table runner to dress up and personalize your table, how to sew a table runner with a border, how to make it reversible, how to cut fabric with Brother ScanNCut cutting machine, how to applique, how to use self binding method to finish the table runner.
+In this step-by-step sewing tutorial, I am showing how to make a table runner dress up and personalize your table, how to sew a table runner with a border, how to make it reversible, how to cut fabric with Brother ScanNCut cutting machine, how to applique, how to use self-binding method to finish the table runner.

 I made it for upcoming Easter but it is reversible and I can use the other side any time.